-Mi Pueblo Culture Camp offers children an opportunity to learn about Latin-American culture and language in a 5-day camp held in June.
-The camp is held the week after Father’s Day in Cleveland Heights, OH.
+Mi Pueblo Culture Camp offers children an opportunity to learn about Latin-American culture and language in a 5-day camp held the week after Father’s Day in Cleveland Heights, OH.
 Some, but not all, of our children are adopted.
 The focus of this group is not on adoption but learning the traditions of Latin American countries through dance, music, games, crafts, cultures and language.

 Mi Pueblo, which means “My People,” “My Village,” “My Nation” in Spanish, is one of only a handful of similar camps for children of Latin American heritage.
 While most campers are from throughout Northeast Ohio, many come from Columbus, Cincinnati and Athens, Ohio and the states of California, Illinois, Indiana, Iowa, Michigan, Pennsylvania, and Wisconsin.
 Mi Pueblo reserves a block of rooms at a local hotel at a reduced rate for Camp families.